 The Lower School Intervention Specialists work in collaboration with classroom teachers to identify academic needs for students.
 These academic intervention services are administered within the regular classroom or in a pull-out setting based on the level of need determined.

-At NLA we can support most IEPs that are listed as a Federal Setting 1 (meaning they spend the majority of their day in the general education classroom).
-Upon applying to NLA, IEPs will be reviewed on an individual basis.
-At this time NLA is unable to accommodate team taught classes (a Special Education teacher and a General Education teacher), one-to-one paraprofessional support, high behavioral needs, and high social/emotional needs.
+At NLA, we support most IEPs that are listed as a Federal Setting 1 (meaning they spend the majority of their day in the general education classroom).
+Upon applying to NLA, IEPs are reviewed on an individual basis.
+At this time, NLA is unable to accommodate team-taught classes (a Special Education teacher and a General Education teacher), one-to-one paraprofessional support, high behavioral needs, and high social/emotional needs.

 Enrichment Program